 - Start with a self-assessment of your work performance.
 Before gearing up to request a promotion, take a hard look at every aspect of your work performance, from your work ethic and attitude to perceptions of how your boss, co-workers, and any other major stakeholders (customers, clients, suppliers) view you.
 The next tips will guide you with that assessment.

 - Accomplishments.
 One of the hardest tasks for workers and job-seekers alike is quantifying work achievements.
-Keep a weekly log of your results – whether it's how many widgets you produced or sold, how many customers you serviced, how many new clients you converted, and so on.
+Keep a weekly log of your results -- whether it's how many widgets you produced or sold, how many customers you serviced, how many new clients you converted, and so on.
 Those folks who can document their successes -- and their impact on the organization -- tend to get the rewards.
 For more information, resources, and tools to help you with your accomplishments, go to our Career-Job-Work Accomplishments Resources for Enhancing Next Job Search, Promotion.

 - Work ethic.
 Examine how hard you work at your job -- and we're not talking about just showing up on time and not leaving early.
 Work ethic is about how much effort you put into your job.
 Typically, the more you like your work -- and your employer -- the stronger your work ethic.